 This is analogous to a main thread calling the

 join() operation on a child thread.
 Thread A blocks until B is finished; only then can A continue with their work.

 - Know Shared Memory Language Extensions: Know about language extensions for parallel programming.
 Illustration from Cilk (spawn/join) and Java (Java threads)

 - CS1: Bogaerts used the analogy in a CS1 course

-(Bogaerts2014) used survivor analogy to explain locks as part of a larger unit in parallelism in a CS1 course.
+(Bogaerts2014) used flower analogy to explain the thread join operation as part of a larger unit in parallelism in a CS1 course.
 He mentions that the total amount of time spent on parallelism was larger in the section that used analogies and hands-on activities compared to the one that presented the topics in a traditional lecture-style format (4 hours vs 90 minutes).
 However, the section that used analogies and hands-on activities performed better than those who received the information in a traditional lecture-format.
 Bogaerts argues that it is much better to spend more time on fewer parallel concepts in a hands-on way in an introductory course, rather than covering a variety of parallel concepts in a non-hands-on way.
 The final conclusion drawn is that analogies and hands-on activities enabled students to learn better and stimulated greater interest in the subject than a course that delivered the material in a typical lecture-style fashion.
 (Bogaerts2017) extends the assessment of the original paper, but found that while student interest increased, the desire to learn more decreased.
 The authors theorize that this is because most of the students in the course were non-majors who will not be pursuing computing in the future.

 S. Bogaerts.
 “Limited Time and Experience: Parallelism in CS1”.
 In Proceedings of the 2014 IEEE 28th International Parallel & Distributed Processing Symposium Workshops (IPDPSW’14), pp. 1071-1078.
 2014.